Dorothey Hall "Kitty" DeGree

 Her memorial will be held on Friday, November 2, 2012 at 2:00 p.m. at ULM Kitty DeGree School of Nursing in the St. Francis Medical Center Auditorium under the direction of Kilpatrick Funeral Home of West Monroe.

-In lieu of flowers, please consider memorials to the Kitty DeGree Foundation, the ULM Foundation, the St. Francis Medical Foundation or the
+In lieu of flowers, please consider memorials to the Kitty DeGree Foundation, the ULM Foundation, the St. Francis Medical Foundation or the charity of your choice

 as Kitty supported so many services and agencies throughout this community.